 Let $C = \{c_0, c_1, ..., c_k\}$ be the set of RSE codes available at the sender.
-The sender can either choose a hybrid ARQ error control protocol (protocol P2) with an RSE code in C or a pure ARQ protocol (protocol P1).
+The sender can either choose the ARQ/FEC error control protocol with an RSE code in C or a pure ARQ protocol.
 According to the variations of SNR, the receiver channel may be in one of the states of the Markov model at each instant t.
 We assume that the sender knows the state of the Markov chain at the transmission time for all receivers.
-Let's define the transmission status at time t as the set of all tuples $(s, r_s)$ where $s \in \{0, 1, ..., S - 1\}$ is the channel state in the Markov model and $r_s$ is the number of wireless receivers in state s at time t.
+Let's define the transmission status at time t as the set of all tuples (s, r_s) where $s \in \{0, 1, ..., S - 1\}$ is the channel state in the Markov model and r_s is the number of wireless receivers in state s at time t.

-Before transmitting, the adaptive algorithm in the sender must estimate the efficiency, packet loss rate and delay of the hybrid ARQ protocol using all the available coding schemes as well as the ARQ protocol as a function of the transmission status.
-It then tries to find the protocol satisfying the desired packet loss rate and delay.
-If there are several protocols satisfying these criteria, the algorithm must choose the one with the highest efficiency in order to minimize the use of bandwidth.
+Before transmitting, the adaptive algorithm in the sender must estimate the efficiency and packet loss rate of the ARQ/FEC protocol using all the available coding schemes as well as the ARQ protocol as a function of the transmission status.
+It then tries to find the protocol satisfying the desired packet loss rate.
+If there are several protocols satisfying this criteria, the algorithm must choose the one with the highest efficiency in order to minimize the use of bandwidth.
 Note that our adaptive approach is predictive rather than reactive since the sender tries to predict the channel conditions as well as the evolution of QoS metrics for all receivers before actually sending a block.
 The sender then chooses a protocol according to its predictions.